 So, we are always sitting there, waiting for more faith, more faith, more faith, more feeling.
 But Jesus is saying, “The key is not about whether you have giant faith or not, it's whether you have a giant God and whether you believe in this giant God.”
 So, we tend to make excuses for ourselves not to step out in obedience.
 Fascinating!
 There's a kind of a parallel in what Jesus is saying here with Luke, chapter 17.

 In Luke 17:4-5, Jesus had been teaching about forgiveness.
-And He said to the disciples that, “If someone sins against you seven times in the day …” Don't think about someone who do something petty lah, can you just think about someone you really hate?
+And He said to the disciples that, “If someone sins against you seven times in the day …” Now, don't think about someone who do something petty lah, can you just think about someone you really hate?
 I hope there's none but I'm sure there is.
 Someone you cannot take ah, someone you cannot stand and he keeps or she keeps irritating you, keeps hurting you, keeps backstabbing you, keeps gossiping about you.

 You're not happy about it, but this person sins against you seven times in a day and, and now he says to you, “I'm sorry.
 I repent.”
 What do you do?
 When it's petty, you can say, “It's okay, I forgive you.”
 But when it's 深仇大恨 [shēn chóu dà hèn, deep hatred in Mandarin] , you know those like你化成灰，我都记得你 [nǐ huà chéng huī ，wǒ dōu jì dé nǐ] You, you turn into ashes, I also remember you， that kind of hatred.
 This person says you seven times, “I'm sorry.”
 Is it easy for you to forgive?
 Easy to talk, difficult to do.

 So, the disciples understood the implications of this statement and therefore they said to Jesus immediately.
 What?
 “Increase of faith.”
-They did say, “Yes sir, I'll do it!”
+They did not say, “Yes sir, I'll do it!”
 They said, “Wah!
 Very hard lah!
 Rabbi.
 Gang Kor Jit Kuan [this type is tough in Hokkien dialect].”
 “Wa zai [I know in Hokkien dialect], I know I should do this but very hard lah!
 I need more faith.”
 “If only God you give us more faith, if only you help me with more faith, then I can do.
 But before I have more faith, cannot do.
 I need giant faith because this is a giant mountain.
 Increase our faith.”

 And what did Jesus say, “Okay lah, I give you more faith lah!”
 No!
 He didn't say that!
 Jesus said, “If you had faith like a grain of mustard seed, you could say to this mulberry tree…” [Luke 17:5-6] Jesus is like taking anything around him lah, it was a mountain, He says, “Mountain.”
 If it was a tree, he says, “Tree”, because the principle is the same.
 The principle is - you do not need giant faith, you just need faith.